Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

     # It must be placed **before** /usr/bin.
     PATH=/usr/local/bin:/usr/bin:/bin

-Then add the following entries to the crontab:
+Then add the following entries to the crontab (all times are EST times, please adjust if your `satellite node` is in a different time zone):

+#### Central builder

     # BIOC 3.18 SOFTWARE BUILDS
     # -------------------------